wpswings/woo-one-click-upsell-funnel/README.txt

 = Can I offer multiple upsell offers in a single funnel? =

 Yes.
 One Click Upsell lets you add multiple upsell products in a single funnel.
-So if you want to offer more than one product after checkout, you can do that by adding new offers in the funnel.
+So if you want to offer more than one product after checkout, you can do that by adding new offers to the funnel.
+Or you can use a feature named Additional Offers in the pro version.

 = What page builders does this plugin support? =